-The EHS Assurance Manual sets out mandatory standards that are consistent across the enterprise and periodically assessed at the facility level to improve management of enterprise environmental, health and safety compliance.
-The Manual applies to all Caterpillar facilities worldwide, including majority-owned subsidiaries and joint ventures, and is designed to effectively implement an EHS enterprise-wide management system.
+The EHS Assurance Manual sets out mandatory standards consistent across the enterprise and annually assessed at the facility level to improve management of enterprise EHS compliance.
+The Manual applies to all Caterpillar facilities worldwide, including majority-owned subsidiaries and majority-owned joint ventures, and is designed to effectively implement an EHS enterprise wide management system.

-We have set energy efficiency targets in our operations since 1998 and greenhouse gas emission reduction targets since 2003.
-We currently have operational targets for an increased reliance on alternative and renewable energy, energy intensity and greenhouse gas emissions intensity.
+We have set energy efficiency targets in our operations since 1998 and greenhouse gas emission (GHG) reduction targets since 2003.
+We currently have operational targets for an increased reliance on alternative and renewable energy, and reductions in energy intensity and GHG intensity.

 Our enterprise energy management team is instrumental in building awareness, encouraging action and developing solutions in the areas of energy efficiency and alternative/renewable power generation.